Skip to Content

 At Vaclavek Hartman Vaclavek, we have witnessed time and again how emotional and challenging child custody cases can be.
 That is why we aim to provide compassionate, highly personalized support when we take on cases dealing with this sensitive area of family law.
 If you are navigating a child custody dispute, whether within or outside of divorce, enlist our help.
 Since 2017, we have served thousands throughout McHenry and Kane counties.
 With our Cary child custody lawyers on your side, you can face the challenges of your case confidently.

-Start with Vaclavek Hartman Vaclavek today by calling (815) 507-8887 or reaching out online to request a free consultation.
+Start with Vaclavek Hartman Vaclavek today by calling (815) 507-8887 or reaching out online to request a free consultation with an experienced Cary child custody lawyers.

 Types of Child Custody in Illinois